 Click on ‘Activate’ to start creating Google Web Stories

 Launch the ‘Google Web Stories Editor’ to start creating stories.

-Follow this pictorial step-by-step guide to create your first ever Google Web Story.
+Follow this pictorial step-by-step guide to create your first set of stories in Google

 Go to your WordPress dashboard and under stories, click Add New.